jyergatianmurfitt/money-hub/README.md

 1. Use Ramda

-1. Handle unavailable data / granular error handling e.g. if investments are available but company names are not, useful data could still be returned
+1. If endpoint should return any available data (rather than fail if any of its requests fail), I would use granular error handling rather than the try/catch block.
+This could return the available data and a list of any failed processes.